1. Data protection at a glance

 Data processing outside the European Union (EU) does not take place as a matter of principle as we have restricted our storage location to computer centres within the European Union.
 However, we cannot exclude the possibility that data may be routed via Internet servers located outside the EU.
 This may in particular be the case if participants in an ‘online meeting’ are situated in a third country.

-However, the data are encrypted during transmission via the Internet and are therefore secured against unauthorised access by a third party.
+However, the data are encrypted during transmission via the Internet and are therefore secured against unauthorized access by a third party.

 Persons under the age of 16 should not submit personal data to us without the authorisation of a parent or legal guardian.
 We do not request information from children and adolescents, collect information on them or share information on them with third parties.